-Bicycles should be walked on and off the school grounds.
+Bicycles and kick-scooters should be walked on and off the school grounds.
 Students should have a lock for their bikes and are required to park bikes in the available bike racks.
 The school is not responsible for damaged or stolen bicycles.
-Skateboards and scooters are prohibited.
+Skateboards are prohibited.